YaeSakura500/CGVR_expr/README.md

 Glut ONLY still.

-There exists a Bug that while Control Point is more than 34,the location calculate function would got wrong answer.WHY?
+There exists a Bug that after the num of Control Points is more than 34,the location calculate function would got wrong answer that approachs to negative infinity.WHY?